 Stir in chicken broth and Epazote leaves, when soup starts simmering season with salt.

 Keep simmering in a low heat for about 10 minutes to let the flavors blend.

 * You can either use oil or butter to sauté the vegetables.
 I use 1 Tablespoons of each since butter gives a rich flavor to the soup.

 ** You can see that the soup also has squash blossoms, they are not a typical part of the soup but some cooks add them.
 I found these at my local farmer’s market, and since they were the last ones of the season, I didn’t want to pass the opportunity to use them for this dish.

 Maybe you can see that the Epazote leaves in the picture above are frozen.
-Since it is not easy to find them year around, I usually freeze them and use as needed.
+Since it is not easy to find them year round, I usually freeze them and use as needed.
 They hold their flavor much better this way than the dried Epazote found in some stores.